Mayor says town garage best location for everyone

 “If we’re stuck between a rock and a hard place fiscally because of [legal costs] then there has to be a compromise somewhere,” Trustee Alan Potts said.

 At the same time, O’Neill complained that Philipstown excluded Nelsonville from participation in the Highway Department tower talks.

 “It would appear Philipstown was negotiating a settlement on behalf of Nelsonville,” he said.
 “Why Philipstown — we offer our sincere thanks for working on our behalf — engaged in these discussions without consultation is somewhat mystifying.”

 Shea did not immediately respond to O’Neill’s criticism.
 [Editor’s note: See comment below.]

 Trustee Michael Bowman suggested that “from a best-case scenario, they were doing it without thinking it through completely because they were just trying to make the best decision for the community in general.”
 He added that “if there’s a chance to settle it, I’m willing to hear everybody out.”
 And that means the public, too, he emphasized.

 “The town is in a terrible position,” Trustee Chris Caccamise said.

 O’Neill also said the village received notification that in about eight weeks it must provide an “onerous, extensive” amount of material sought by Homeland Towers in its lawsuit against the village, “despite the fact that” during months of review of the Rockledge application, Nelsonville “sent them about 60 pounds in print outs, thumb drives and videos.”
 The mayor termed the demand “unreasonable” but said that after conferring with lawyers he concluded “we have no option.”

-Beyond that, should the village go to court, “I have confidence that we will win, on the facts,” he said.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Beyond that, should the village go to court, “I have confidence that we will win, on the facts,” he said.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.